-As of December 31, 2016, we own approximately 927,000 square feet of space on 70 acres of land in Sunnyvale, California, where we house our headquarters, research and development, service and support functions, and certain of our manufacturing operations.
+As of December 31, 2017, we own approximately 905,000 square feet of space on 81 acres of land in Sunnyvale, California, where we house our headquarters, research and development, service and support functions, and certain of our manufacturing operations.
 In Norcross, Georgia, we own approximately 92,000 square feet of space on 10 acres which serves as our East Coast sales and training headquarters.
-In Aubonne, Switzerland, we own approximately 35,000 square feet of space on 2 acres, which is used for our headquarters outside of the United States and 15,000 square feet of space is leased to a third party.
-In Southhaven, Mississippi, we lease 117,000 square feet of space for service operations and will be used for future expansion of our operations.
-We lease 62,000 square feet in Tokyo, Japan for our Japan training center and sales operations.
+In Aubonne, Switzerland, we own approximately 35,000 square feet of space on 2 acres, which is used for our headquarters outside of the U.S. and 15,000 square feet of space is leased to a third party.
+In Southaven, Mississippi, we lease 117,000 square feet of space for service operations and will be used for future expansion of our operations.
+In Tokyo, Japan and Seoul, South Korea, we lease 59,000 and 40,000 square feet, respectively, for our local training centers and sales operations.
 We lease 157,000 square feet in Mexicali, Mexico where we manufacture most of our EndoWrist instruments.
-We lease facilities in Milford, Connecticut, Raleigh, North Carolina, and Blacksburg, Virginia for research and development and other operations.
-We also lease facilities for sales and operations in Osaka, Japan and Seoul, South Korea.
+We lease facilities in Milford, Connecticut; Raleigh, North Carolina; Blacksburg, Virginia; and San Francisco, California for research and development and other operations.
+We lease facilities for sales and operations in Osaka, Japan.